lightningrodlabs/acorn/DEVELOPERS.md

 Each version of the app will either change, or not change, the paths to the user data folders in use by the application.

-The user data will be located under `mova` in the platform specific appData folder, as specified by `appData` here: https://www.electronjs.org/docs/latest/api/app#appgetpathname
+The user data will be located under `acorn` in the platform specific appData folder, as specified by `appData` here: https://www.electronjs.org/docs/latest/api/app#appgetpathname

 It is then in a specific sub-folder that relates to one of two types of data:
 - source chain and DHT -> `databases-${DATABASES_VERSION_NUMBER}`